 James is the Producing Artistic Director of the Stockton Opera Association and has worked with both the Bay View and Bear Valley Music Festivals.
 He is a member of the Lincoln Center Directors' Lab-West and has served as an adjudicator for the Irene Dalis Vocal Competition (Opera San Jose).
 Professor Haffner is also a Fulbright Scholar and an active participant with the University Studies Abroad Consortium (USAC).
 He has taught at the Technische Universität, Berlin as well as the University of Kentucky-Lexington, Miami University (OH), Webster University and the California State University, Fullerton.

 At the Conservatory, Professor Haffner teaches Opera Theatre Workshop (Beginning & Advanced sections), Introduction to Lyric Diction, Opera Literature and Opera Production.
-He also directs the Pacific Opera Theatre productions and has served as a director/instructor with the Pacific Opera Institute.
+He also produces and directs the Pacific Opera Theatre productions.

 Conservatory of Music